Margin Calls Explained

-A trading account can grow only if the trader follows specific money management rules as it is not possible to win one hundred percent of the times.
-There is no holy grail in Forex trading or magical recipe to make money.
-The only thing that Forex trading virtually guarantees is that with hard work and discipline profiting from it is possible.
+A trading account can only grow if the trader follows specific money management rules, as it is not possible to win 100% of the time.
+There is no holy grail in Forex trading, and no magical recipe to make money.
+The only thing that Forex trading virtually guarantees is that with hard work and discipline, profiting from it is possible.

-The way to start Forex trading is straightforward and a trader is supposed to do the following:
+The way to start Forex trading is straightforward.
+All a trader needs to do is the following:

-- First thing first, to find a good broker.
-The article dedicated to how to choose the right Forex broker here on our Forex Trading Academy shows the things to watch for and offer a nice guide for finding the perfect broker.
+- First thing first, find a good broker.
+The article dedicated to how to choose the right Forex broker here on our Forex Trading Academy shows the things to watch for, and offers a nice guide to finding the perfect broker.

-- The next thing to do is to open a demo account with that broker and practice.
-Trading on a demo account is indicated as it offers a glimpse regarding what the broker is doing with the spreads when the market is volatile and how the overall execution and trading work with that broker.
-It should be mentioned here that demo trading is tricky as demo trading platforms are not reflecting 100% the real trading environment.
+- The next thing to do is to open a demo account with that broker, and practise.
+Trading on a demo account is advised as it offers a glimpse of what the broker is doing with the spreads when the market is volatile, and how the overall execution and trading work with that broker.
+It should be mentioned here that demo trading is tricky, as demo trading platforms do not 100% reflect the real trading environment.

-- After trading for a while on a demo account, a live one should be opened with the same broker and trading for real can start.
+- After trading for a while on a demo account, you should open a live account with the same broker, and then trading for real can start.

-However, the steps above are not followed by traders even though there are three simple things to do.
-The reason for that is human nature as psychology plays an important role when trading financial markets.
+It looks simple, but the steps above are not followed by many traders, even though they are three such simple things to do.
+The reason for that is human nature, as psychology plays an important role when trading financial markets.
 The desire to make a profit is so strong that the basic safety rules tend to be forgotten or ignored.
 What happens next?
-The broker gives you a margin call.
+The broker gives you a margin call!

 The Inevitable Margin Call

 For every trade taken in a trading account, the broker blocks a corresponding margin needed to keep the trade floating.
-By the time the trade hits the stop loss or the take profit or it is simply being closed, the margin is released and the process starts all over again.
-Having multiple open positions and with the market going against them, the natural tendency is to add to those losing positions and this way the margin becomes so scarce in the trading account that even a small push further in prices will get you out of the game.
-However, this is not happening without a notice as by the time the margin level drops below 100%, the broker will start notifying you per email that the margin in the trading account is no longer enough to sustain the open positions and instructs you to either add more funds to the trading account or start closing the positions in order to free margin.
+By the time the trade hits the stop loss or the take profit, or it is simply closed, the margin is released and the process starts all over again.
+Having multiple open positions, and with the market going against them, the natural tendency is to add to those losing positions, and in this way the margin becomes so scarce in the trading account that even a small push further in prices will put you out of the game.
+However, this does not happen without notice, as by the time the margin level drops below 100%, the broker will start notifying you by email that the margin in the trading account is no longer enough to sustain the open positions, and instruct you to either add more funds to the trading account or start closing the positions in order to free up the margin.

-If none of the steps above are followed, the broker will start automatically closing the trades and if the market still goes against the open positions the trader will end up with the trading account being wiped out.
-This is what a margin call is and what it does to a trading account.
-The thing is that a margin call is really healthy from a psychological point of view as long as it is not happening often.
-The trader is being brought to reality and now starts to realize that ignoring those three steps mentioned at the start of this article was a fatal mistake.
+If none of the steps above are followed, the broker will start automatically closing the trades, and if the market still goes against the open positions the trader will end up with the trading account being wiped out.
+This is what a margin call is, and what it does to a trading account.
+The thing is that a margin call is really healthy from a psychological point of view as long as it does not happen often.
+The trader is brought to reality, and now starts to realise that ignoring those three steps mentioned at the start of this article was a fatal mistake.

 Learning from Earlier Mistakes

-Trading is a serious business and a risky one and if one is to survive and make a living out of it, risk management is a must.
-Knowing what a margin all certainly help, but knowing how to avoid it helps more.
+Trading is a serious business and a risky one, and if one is to survive and make a living out of it, risk management is a must.
+Knowing what a margin call is will certainly help, but knowing how to avoid it will help a lot more.